 Is surrogacy legal in the UK?

-Surrogacy is legal but commercial surrogacy is not.
-As British citizens, there is nothing preventing you from entering into a surrogacy arrangement in another destination provided that commercial surrogacy is legal in that destination.
-There are also some new destinations following the change of law in Thailand.
+I am frequently asked ‘is surrogacy legal in the UK?’.
+Altruistic surrogacy is permitted in the UK but commercial surrogacy is not.
+As British citizens, there is nothing preventing you from entering into a surrogacy arrangement in another destination provided that you comply with the law in that destination.

-Many couples look abroad for surrogacy because it is difficult to match in the UK and when a match is found, the legal framework is not sufficient to provide IP’s with enough security that they will become the legal parents.
+Many couples look abroad for surrogacy because it is difficult to match in the UK and when a match is found, the legal framework is not sufficient to provide Intended Parents with enough security that they will become the legal parents.

 If you are looking abroad, you need to research how you can return home with the child and become legal parents.
 Other factors to consider include cost and duration spent in the destination post birth waiting for the child’s passport.

-We are aware of a large and growing underground surrogacy world in the UK where money may be exchanging hands for gametes and a surrogacy arrangement.
-Whilst we accept that this is largely due to the lack of legal framework and failure of the UK legal system to protect IP’s and surrogates, we advise that you exercise extreme caution in taking part in such arrangements.
-You may be breaking the law.
+I am aware of a large and growing underground surrogacy world in the UK where money may be exchanging hands for gametes and a surrogacy arrangement.
+Whilst I accept that this is largely due to the lack of legal framework and failure of the UK legal system to protect IP’s and surrogates, I advise that you exercise extreme caution in taking part in such arrangements.

-Please call our surrogacy lawyers for advice.
-‘Is surrogacy legal in the UK?’ call 01727 884 688 or e-mail Harjit directly on firstname.lastname@example.org
+Please call surrogacy lawyers for advice.
+‘Is surrogacy legal in the UK?’ call 01727 884 688 or e-mail directly on email@example.com